Taha-azizi/text2voice_bgmusic/readme.md

 Description
 This is a Python script that uses the Tortoise Text-to-Speech (TTS) model to generate high-quality voice overs.
 The script also supports adding optional background music to the output audio file.
+In the second file mini-notebooklm.py, I have added sections to generate podcast type of conversation, simulating something like the Famous NotebookLM.

 Requirements
 Install the required libraries: pip install torchaudio pydub soundfile